javalc6/stringdiff/README.md

 The longest common substrings are found using the LongestCommonSubstring (LCS) algorithm credited to https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/LongestCommonSubstring.java.html

 Credits go to Robert Sedgewick and Kevin Wayne that provide the LCS algorithm with GNU General Public License

+# Caveat
+This algorithm based on LCS works well with ordinary texts.
+In case of specific domains it may produce sub-optimal results.

+As an example, consider the string "abceabceabce".
+If we remove the second 'b' letter, we get the string "abceaceabce".
+Using the LCS algorithm on these two strings, we get "ceabce" as LCS, i.e. the result from markTextDiff() is "ab<ins style='background-color:#00ff66'>cea</ins>ceabce<del style='background-color:#ff9933'>abce</del>", instead the optimal result should be "abcea<del style='background-color:#ff9933'>b</del>ceabce".